 Dome Roof Deflates, Twins Lead Collapses

 With a 6-1 lead in the ninth, starting pitcher Frank Viola gave up a leadoff double to Brian Downing and a two-run home run to George Hendrick before being relieved by closer Ron Davis with the Twins still up 6-3.
-Davis gave up a single and a two-run home runs to the first two men he faced.
+Davis gave up a single and two-run home run to the first two men he faced.
 With one out he walked pinch-hitter Reggie Jackson, representing the tying run.
-After striking out Bobby Grich for the second out, Ron Davis gave up a go-ahead, two-run homer to Wally Joyner, who had made his major league debut less than three weeks earlier.
+After striking out Bobby Grich for the second out, Ron Davis gave up a go-ahead, two-run homer to Wally Joyner, who had made his Major League debut less than three weeks earlier.
 Tom Brunansky, Roy Smalley and Gary Gaetti went down in order in the bottom of the ninth and the Twins lost 7-6.

 April 27, 1965